-Russian Pirozhki, a recipe made from a sour cream dough and filled with minced meat.
-A delicious snack from Russia where it's streetfood.
+Russian Piroshki, a recipe made from sour cream dough and filled with minced meat.
+A delicious snack from Russia where it's street food.

-The challenge of June has been created by Sara of the blog Sassy Suppers.
-She studied Russian and of the Russian dishes she made at that time, Pirozhki was her favorite.
 It is finger food, a snack which is filled with meat, mushrooms, rice, eggs, cheese or jam.
-Actually quite a variety and is sold as a snack on the streets of Russia.
+Actually quite a variety on ingredients and is sold as a snack on the streets of Russia.

 Ingredients